 We are not equipped to care for campers with certain special needs.
-If you are unsure if we can accommodate your camper's specific needs, please contact our director.
-We love talking to parents and will be happy to speak with you about what we can and cannot provide for at camp so that together, we can make the best decision for your child.
+If you are not sure whether we can accommodate the specific needs of your camper, please feel free to contact our director.
+We love talking to parents and will be happy to speak with you about what we can and cannot provide for your child at camp so that together, we can make the best decision for your child.

 We strive to provide the best possible environment for every child.
 If there is any information that would help us care for your camper better, please indicate it on the Medical Forms (completed during registration).
 Please also submit any relevant "Get To Know Me information" so that our staff can begin to learn about your camper before he or she arrives.
 Your child's counselors read all the information on these forms; the more information you can provide us with, the better we will be able to respond to the needs of your camper!